Clean fuel proposal would drive up gas prices 34 cents per gallon by 2035

 Michigan households could see gas costs rise by $350 per year

-If Michigan pursues a proposed clean fuel standard, gasoline costs for the typical Michigan household would increase by $350 per year, according to a new study.
+If Michigan pursues a proposed clean fuel standard, gasoline costs for the typical Michigan household will increase by $350 per year, according to a new study.

 Researchers Isaac Orr, Ewan Hayes and Mitch Rolling wrote the Mackinac Center for Public Policy report Low Carbon, High Costs.